return to Natural Dog Health Remedies

 Dog Dehydration

-Dehydration in dogs is a condition that occurs when the water in the dog's body is less than normal.
+Dehydration is a condition that occurs when the water in the dog's body is less than normal.

-Water makes up more than 90 percent of a dog's weight.
-A 10 percent loss of fluid in the body can cause the dog to be extremely ill from dehydration.
+More than 90 percent of a dog's weight is made up of water.
+Only a 10-percent loss of body fluid can cause the dog to be extremely ill from dehydration.

 A dog is dehydrated when she loses both water and the minerals in the water (electrolytes), such as sodium, chloride and potassium.

-There are several ways which we can use to see if a dog is dehydrated:
+There are several symptoms that show a dog is dehydrated:

 Slow Capillary Refill Time